Do you already have a draft white paper?

 But you're not sure about it?

-What I can do to improve a white paper
+How to improve a weak white paper

 My Wow! revision service starts with a deep analysis of your white paper draft.

-These often include items like this:
+My suggestions often include items like this:

 - Suggest a more dynamic title